Fans boo Tristan Thompson in first game since allegedly cheating on pregnant Khloe Kardashian

 Fans in attendance at Cleveland's Quicken Loans Arena to cheer on the Cavaliers Wednesday did not appear to be forgiving to one of the team's players accused of cheating on pregnant Khloe Kardashian.

 The team was playing against the New York Knicks and when Tristan Thompson took the floor after a timeout late in the first quarter, the power forward heard boos.
-TMZ reported the power forward avoided having his name announced over the PA system.
+TMZ reported Thompson avoided having his name announced over the PA system.

 Fans held up signs in support of the 9-months-pregnant Kardashian, who reportedly went “ballistic” when Thompson’s alleged actions were made public.